TOP Fire Extinguishers Comparison Table

 The powder that is used is sodium bicarbonate.
 This powder is used to put out fires.
 It is important to have a BC extinguisher on board in case of an electrical fire emergency.

-What is difference between ABC type and DCP fire extinguisher?
+What is the difference between the ABC type and the DCP fire extinguisher?